 The fair value of investment property has been measured using a market approach, which takes into account either direct or indirect observable inputs for the asset.
 These inputs took the form of analysed and weighted market evidence such as sales, rentals and yields in respect of comparable properties in the same or similar locations at or around the valuation date.

+These assets have been revalued as at 31 March 2025, by Wilks Head & Eve.
 There has been no change in the valuation techniques used during the year for investment properties.